KingSpammerNerd/file_encrypt_util_gen2/README.md

 file_encrypt_util, now with 2x more paranoia!

-Planned: Develop a file encryption library that utilizes a combination of symmetric and asymmetric encryption.
+Description: A file encryption library that utilizes a combination of symmetric and asymmetric encryption.
 Files are to be encrypted with an AES key, supplied by the user.
-The Initialization Vector is to consist of the system time, during encryption.
-The IV key is, in turn, encrypted with a random RSA public key, which will not be stored.
+The Initialization Vector is to consist of the difference between system time at the start and end of the data entry process prior to encryption.
+The IV is then, in turn, encrypted with a random RSA public key, which will not be stored.

-The encryption output file will be structures as follows: (Encrypted IV);(Ciphertext);(Hash of plaintext)
+In the end the output will consist the encrypted IV, the ciphertext, the plaintext's hash, the RSA private key and its size, encapsulated as an EncryptedOutput object.

-Current development stage: Pre-Alpha.
-Needs code.
-A lot more code.
+Current development stage: Pre-Alpha, almost functional.